oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The I-component forms the customer or access facing interface or routing instance.
 The I-component is responsible for mapping customer Ethernet traffic to the appropriate I-SID.
-In the netrowk is mandatory to configure the default service identifier (I-SID).
+In the netrowk is mandatory to configure the default service identifier.

-Beign able to filter by I-Component Service identifier is a feature of the PBB configuration.
+Beign able to filter by I-Component Service identifier is a feature of the EVNP-PBB configuration.

 {{example_6}} shows an ACL example to ISID range filtering.